Keats/vincentprouillet/content/blog/releasing-gutenberg-0.4.0.md

 a quick overview: I will look at the biggest changes in more details here including the breaking ones and how to migrate.

 ### Breaking: custom taxonomies
+Taxonomies are a way to group content together, the most common one in blogs being tags and categories.
-Before 0.4.0, you could only have two kind of taxonomies: `tags` and `categories`.
+Before 0.4.0, you could only have those two taxonomies: `tags` and `categories`.
 You couldn't paginate their pages, have a RSS feed for each or create your own taxonomy.

 Let's see how to use, and also how to migrate from the point of view of a current user